-At the end of the fifties, when GRP came into the boat building, the euphoria was great.
-The new material should simplify the maintenance of boats.
-Very popular was the construction of the hull in plywood, which was then covered with a GRP coating.
-This was also intensively practiced by the Danish shipyard Coronet.
+At the end of the fifties, when GRP came into boatbuilding, the euphoria was great.
+The new material was supposed to simplify the maintenance of the boats.
+Very popular was the construction of the hull from plywood, which was then covered with a GRP coating.
+This was also practised intensively by the Danish shipyard Coronet.

 At present the following development variants are known: